 Child Care Centers

-CACFP provides per-meal or per-snack reimbursement funding.
+CACFP provides reimbursement funding to help child care centers serve healthy food.
 Approved centers buy and serve healthy meals and/or snacks, keep track of what they serve, then request reimbursement on a monthly basis.
 Centers also benefit from free training and resources to support their efforts to provide quality nutrition.

 Most child care centers and school-age child care programs are eligible to participate in CACFP if they: